38 interesting gamification examples to unlock user engagement & loyalty

 Adidas Runtastic Gamification Example: leaderboards drive users to reach the top

 When Adidas acquired Runtastic for $240M, they set about making it the best-running app on the market.
 What did they do?
-Well firstly, they streamlined the user experience and focused completely on running (previously, the app offered functionalities for sports like biking and even sailing).
-But they also took gamification to another level!
+Firstly, they streamlined the user experience and focused solely on running (previously, the app supported sports like biking and even sailing).
+Also, Adidas took gamification to another level!

 To name just a few gamification examples, the app introduced goal-setting features, challenges, and a leaderboard.
-When it comes to user engagement, the leaderboard made a huge difference.
-That’s because it introduces competition – and that’s motivating!
-In addition, ranking on a leaderboard is a form of positive reinforcement.
-And this can keep users engaged time and again!
+In particular, the leaderboard made a huge difference.
+For one, it introduces social interaction where users are motivated to beat their peers.
+In addition, a leaderboard provides positive reinforcement and fast feedback.
+And this keeps users engaged time and again!

 Alessio Laiso, UX Product Designer @Adidas Runtastic – “The newly introduced running leaderboard, for example, added an important social element that significantly increased user engagement.”